lcreid/rails-bootstrap-forms/README.md

 ### Additional Form Group Attributes

+Bootstrap mark-up dictates that most input field types have the label and input wrapped in a `div.form-group`.

-If you want to add an additional css class or any other attribute to the form group div, you can use the `wrapper: { class: 'additional-class', data: { foo: 'bar' } }` option.
+If you want to add an additional CSS class or any other attribute to the form group div, you can use the `wrapper: { class: 'additional-class', data: { foo: 'bar' } }` option.

 ```erb
 <%= f.text_field :name, wrapper: { class: 'has-warning', data: { foo: 'bar' } } %>